The Next Step In The Evolution Of The Razor?

 Tips For Using Evolve Body Razor

-I also found that dry shaving is paramount with the Evolve.
+I also found that dry shaving is paramount with Evolve.
 If hair is wet it clings to the skin after it cuts.
 When shaving dry, it just falls away.
 This allows the attack of the razor in the next pass, the ability not to have to deal with excessive hair and thus shave better.

 Shaving cream isn’t required when shaving your back.